U.S. shale producers hit the brakes on 2019 spending

 “Shale companies outside the Permian appear to face greater financial distress, and we think they would need to scale back activity more were prices to stay low,” Standard Chartered said in a note.

-Reporting by Devika Krishna Kumar in New York and Jennifer Hiller in Houston; editing by Grant McCool
+Reporting by Devika Krishna Kumar in New York and Jennifer Hiller and Ernest Scheyder in Houston; editing by Grant McCool and G Crosse